mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

         .collect { println(it) }
 ```

-Another common case is when and exceptions raises during the execution of a flow.
-First, let's see what happens if we don't use any recovering mechanism.
-Our example will print the actors playing Sprider Men, but during the emission of the actors we'll throw an exception:
+Another typical case is when exceptions arise during the execution of a flow.
+First, let's see what happens if we don't use any recovery mechanism.
+Our example will print the actors playing Spider-Man, but during the emission of the actors, we'll throw an exception:

 ```kotlin
 val spiderMenActorsFlowWithException =